You got website traffic! Isn’t that great?

 In ActiveCampaign, lead magnets get delivered through forms and automations.
 By building a custom form for your site (which you can embed anywhere you like), you can offer different magnets on different pages.

-Then, once a form is filled out, you can trigger automated emails that delivers the lead magnet—and even start a follow-up sequence.
+Then, once a form is filled out, you can trigger automated emails that deliver the lead magnet—and even start a follow-up sequence.

 And, of course, you can subscribe people to your lists and add tags whenever they complete a form.